spookworm/CB54/README.md

 * Clean-up and include the latex derivations for the VEFIE in an appendix of the final report and the mathjax readme file on the gradio app.

 # Active thoughts
+decommision aj_gui?

+but what about the canoncial validation?

+NEED TO TIME EVERY FUNCTION AND SPEED THIS UP.
+EVERYTHING IS TOO SLOW

 aim is to adapt streamlined code so that imported geometry can be used

 then that resolution decision is implemented

-then move code to python

-need to work out the length_x_side from the imported geometry file

-floor is not bijective so that means we actually do need to set an import resolution standard
+floor function is not bijective so that means we actually do need to set an import resolution standard

-the SI unit for lenght is meter so stick with that? no remember we need resolution at the level that captures geometry features, wave characteristics and can feed into model
+the SI unit for length is meter so stick with that? no remember we need resolution at the level that captures geometry features, wave characteristics and can feed into model

 so there needs to be a decision between the three which brings the resolution to suitable degree